Elderberry Benefits for Your Health

 If you have an autoimmune disease, such as rheumatoid arthritis, ask your doctor before taking elderberry supplements because it may stimulate the immune system.
 If you have any other ongoing health concerns, talk with your health care provider before taking it as well.
 People with organ transplants should not take elderberry.

 Because of its powerful effects on health, elderberry supplements could potentially interact with several medications.
-If you currently take any of the following medications, you should talk to your health care provider and pharmacisit (they have a database to check for these interactions.
+If you currently take any of the following medications, you should talk to your health care provider and pharmacist (they have a database to check for these interactions.
 It includes herbs, vitamins, etc. as well as the drugs) before using an elderberry supplement or any other elder plant products:

 Diabetes medications